RobSelkowitz/odin-recipe-project/README.md

 This project should be a way to build some basic html and git skills.
 I will fill out the README further along with thoughts and reflections.

+Project Complete

+I used CSS to address the issues I had with formatting widths, as planned.
+Nothing here is special.
+This is all for personal learning.

 Notes after completing the basic project:

 This is a Simpson's themed recipe set, filled with references to the show.